 We expect the users to let us know as soon as possible when an experiment needs to be cancelled.
 Cancellation requests must be presented before the start of the reservation.
 Request for past reservation will not be processed.

 Cancelling a bench top analyzer reservation: The iLab system allows for online cancellation up to 4 hours before the start of the reservation.
-Unused booked time will be charged at 80% of the value of the reservation.
+Unused booked time will be charged in full.

 Cancelling a sorting or mass cytometry experiment: Reservations on the Aria cell sorters can be cancelled by the user up until the point the iLab reservation has been marked as confirmed by the CAT Facility staff.
 Confirmed sorts and mass cytometry reservations must be cancelled 24 hours before the start of the experiment.
 Contact the CAT Facility staff to do so.
 Unused sorting or mass cytometry reservations will be charged in full.

 The data generated on any of our instruments is transferred automatically to the OSRF server.
 Access to the server is available through the online portal.
 The use of storage device is not allowed.